-Marketing and driving traffic is absolutely essential to the success of your business and is difficult to outsource well, especially if you have a small budget and are bootstrapping your business.
-You need to take the personal initiative to develop your own SEO, marketing, outreach and guest posting skills.
+Marketing and driving traffic are absolutely essential to the success of your business and are difficult to outsource well, especially if you have a small budget and are bootstrapping your business.
+You need to take the personal initiative to develop your own SEO, marketing, outreach, and guest-posting skills.

-This is particularly crucial during the first 6 to 12 months, when no one knows who you are.
-Following your site launch, you need to dedicate at least 75% of your time on marketing, SEO and traffic generation for at least 4 to 6 months—that’s right, 4 to 6 months.
+This is particularly crucial during the first six to 12 months, when no one knows who you are.
+Following your site launch, you need to dedicate at least 75% of your time on marketing, SEO, and traffic generation for at least four to six months—that’s right, four to six months.
 Once you’ve established a solid marketing foundation, you can scale back and coast a bit on the work you put in.
 But early on, it’s impossible to place too much emphasis on marketing.

 If you’re not a marketing or SEO expert yet, the following resources and blogs are a great way to get started:

 - Moz.
-One of the most popular SEO communities online.
-Their beginners guide to SEO is a particularly great resource for those starting out.
+One of the most popular SEO communities online. beginner’s guide to SEO is a particularly great resource for those starting out.

 - SEOBook.
 A popular SEO blog and the home of a paid private community for SEO professionals.

-- Distilled.
-This marketing and SEO agency has a top-notch blog and a number of quality training courses and guides, many of which are free.
+- Brainlabs.
+This marketing and SEO agency has a top-notch blog and a number of high-quality training courses and tutorials, many of which are free.

 - Copyblogger.
 Content marketing tips with an emphasis on writing effective, compelling copywriting.